mobyinc/Unity-Gimbal-Plugin/README.md

 #### departureDate

-Type: string
+Type: DateTime

-The departure date associated with the visit
+The departure date associated with the visit.
+This value can equal null if the visit hasn't ended.

     private void StartedPlaceVisit(Visit visit) {
         string departureDate = visit.departureDate;